rocky-linux/documentation/docs/gemstones/nload.md

                                              ########  Ttl: 1790.74 GByte
 ```

-The above lines mean the following:
+Breaking the above lines down:

 * Curr - current measured bandwidth use
 * Avg - average bandwidth use in period